Disney Junior Logo

 In 2001, the programming block was renamed Playhouse Disney Channel.
 The new brand owners again turned to Beehive for help with a logo redesign.
 The developers decided to bring back the iconic icon that appeared in 1999.
 But they removed the image of Winnie-the-Pooh, replacing it with a blue screen with concentric circles and the already familiar yellow “Disney” inscription.
 The gradient created a sense of depth.
 The black body of the TV with Mickey Mouse’s ears also seemed three-dimensional because of the white highlights.

 The shapeless yellow cloud with the word “playhouse” remained in its place.
 The designers made it a little lighter and kept the Jacoby Black font.
-But there were still changes: under the TV, a black inscription “CHANNEL” appeared at the very bottom.
-Bold font with rounded corners was used for it – the grotesque Helvetica Rounded.
+But there were still changes: a black inscription “CHANNEL” under the TV appeared at the bottom.
+A bold font with rounded corners was used for it – the grotesque Helvetica Rounded.

 2002 – 2011